asimwe1/rust_chatapp/site/guide/4-requests.md

   * No routes matched.

 If any of these conditions occur, Rocket returns an error to the client.
 To do so, Rocket invokes the _catcher_ corresponding to the error's status code.
-A catcher is like a route, except it only handles errors.
+Catchers are similar to routes except in that:

+  1. Catchers are only invoked on error conditions.
+  2. Catchers are declared with the `catch` attribute.
+  3. Catchers are _registered_ with [`register()`] instead of [`mount()`].
+  4. Any modifications to cookies are cleared before a catcher is invoked.
+  5. Error catchers cannot invoke guards of any sort.

 Rocket provides default catchers for all of the standard HTTP error codes.
 To override a default catcher, or declare a catcher for a custom status code, use the [`catch`] attribute, which takes a single integer corresponding to the HTTP status code to catch.
-For instance, to declare a catcher for `404 Not Found` errors, you'd
+For instance, to declare a catcher for `404 Not Found` errors, you'd write:
-write:

 ```rust
 #[catch(404)]